The history of the Carnegie Hero Fund Commission begins with Andrew Carnegie receiving word of the 1904 Harwick coal mine disaster.

 Within three months of the disaster, Carnegie had set aside $5 million under the care of a commission to recognize “civilization’s heroes” …and to provide financial assistance for those disabled and the dependents of those killed helping others.

-Over the 108 years of its existence, the Fund has awarded more than 9,500 medals and $34 million in accompanying grants, including scholarship aid and continuing assistance.
-Ten hero funds established in Europe carry out a similar mission.
+During its existence, the Fund has awarded more than 10,000 medals and about $40 million in accompanying grants, including scholarship aid and continuing assistance.
+Eight hero funds established in Europe carry out a similar mission.
 The Carnegie Hero Fund Trust for Great Britain was set up in 1908 and was followed a year later by the Foundation Carnegie in France.
 In quick succession came hero funds in Germany, Norway, Switzerland, the Netherlands, Sweden, Denmark, Belgium, and Italy.

 The Hero Fund’s heritage was commemorated in 1996 by the Pennsylvania Historical and Museum Commission through the issuance of a roadside marker, which was installed along Pittsburgh Street in Springdale, Pa., near the sites of both the mine and the cemetery in which many of the disaster’s victims are buried.
 More than 2,000 such markers have been issued by the state since the program’s inception in 1946.
 The blue and gold signs dotting the state’s highways commemorate subjects having meaningful impact and statewide or national significance.